And third hour now up and running on the Rush Limbaugh program.

 They vacated the decision and told the lower courts to retry it.

-They at least put a somewhat of a limit on the federal ability to regulate wetlands, because here's why, folks, and this is a fundamental concept we've lost.
+They at least put somewhat of a limit on the federal ability to regulate wetlands because here's why, folks.

 The federal government doesn't have any more power than what is specifically stated in the Constitution of the United States.

-It's called the enumerated powers doctrine.
+It's called the Enumerated Powers Doctrine.

 If it is not in the Constitution, the federal government can't do it.

-We define our rights, the Constitution defines our rights negatively by telling the government what they can do.
+The Constitution defines our rights negatively by telling the government what they can do.

 You know, I don't know if any of you scholars out there remember the great debate over the Bill of Rights.